hardwario/website/content/kits/starter-kit-bundle.en.md

 modules: ["core","mini_battery","button","usb_dongle"]
 optionalModules: ["usb_dongle","sigfox","lora"]
 contains: []
-eduText: Set of 10 Starter Kits brings fun with BigClown to the entire class
+eduText: Set of 10 Starter Kits brings the fun with BigClown to the entire class
 eduBenefits: ["Contains 10 Starter Kits", "Contains BigClown Hub for free", "Enough for the whole class","BigClown T-Shirt as a gift"]
 ---